CrossRef/rest-api-doc/rest_api.md

            minor  |
            internal

  **Major** version increments will are defined as releases that can break backwards compatibility.
-CrossRef will only commit to supporting the latest two major releases simultaneously and legacy major releases will be supported for no more than nine months.
+Crossref will only commit to supporting the latest two major releases simultaneously and legacy major releases will be supported for no more than nine months.
 Exceptions to these rules may be made when major releases are required to ensure the security or stability of the system.

 **Minor** version increments are defined as backwards compatible.
-There is no limit on the number of minor versions that can CrossRef can roll out.
+There is no limit on the number of minor versions that can Crossref can roll out.
 Note that client applications should not have dependencies on minor versions.

 **Internal** version increments are simply used to keep track of development versions of the API.
 They should never have any effect on client applications.